Analiticity of the Lyapunov exponents of perturbed toral automorphisms: Definitions and results

+{\bf Remark.} In the present paper we assumed the diffeomorphism $A_\e$ to be analytic in $\psi$.
+In Ref.~\onlinecite{BKL} the authors show that, in the case in which $A_0$ is a linear automorphism of $\TTT^d$, for the conjugation $H_\e$ to exists it is enough to require the perturbation $F$, see \eqref{A}, to be $C^1$ in $\psi$.
+Moreover their argument shows that, if $F$ is $C^k$ in $\psi$ then $H_\e$ is $C^k$ in $\e$.
+Their proof follows a strategy based on the Contraction Map Theorem and does not require power series expansions.
+It should be possible to extend that strategy to a more general $A_0$ like those considered here but not necessarily analytic.
+We also think that a similar approach may be used to study the existence of $\mathcal L_\e$ ans $\mathcal V_\e$.
+In conclusion we believe that, with a different approach, one may be able prove that if $A_0$ and $F$ in \eqref{A} are only $C^k$ in $\psi$ then the Lyapunov exponent $\lambda_{i,\e}$ are $C^k$ in $\e$.

 The rest of the paper is organized as follows.
-Section \ref{prova} contains all details of the proof of Theorem \ref{cor1} while Section \ref{appendix} gives a description of the main modifications needed to obtain a proof of Theorem \ref{teo2}.
+Section \ref{prova} contains the proof of Theorem \ref{teo2} while in Section \ref{SRB} we prove Theorem \ref{cor2}.
 Finally in Section \ref{concl} we report some final considerations and possibilities for further research.